books

 "Yeah.
 Old-world.
 They belong in the past.
 They serve no purpose in our modern, technological society."

-"Never even saw one until now," the boy replied, picking up a volume on the history of architecture.
+"I never even saw one until now," Dex replied, picking up a heavy volume on the history of architecture.

 "What about at school?
-Haven't you read Shakespeare or Dickens in your on-line English lit classes?"
+Haven't you ever read Shakespeare or Dickens in your English literature classes?"

-"Schools stopped teaching literature years ago.
+"Schools stopped teaching about those guys years ago.
 Fictional stories don't offer anything of value to a growing mind."

 "What about music and art?
-Did you ever listen to Beethoven and Mozart or see a painting by Van Gogh?"
+Did you ever listen to Beethoven and Mozart?
+What about paintings by Van Gogh or Picasso?
+Have you ever seen any of them?"

-Neville retrieved a book from the dining room hutch.
-He turned to the back of the book, scanning the index with his finger.
+Neville retrieved a book from the Queen Anne China cabinet in his formal dining room.
+He turned to the back of the book and scanned the index with his fingertip.

-"I'm looking for Van Gogh in the index."
+"I'm looking for the name Vincent Van Gogh in the index of this book."

 "What's an index?"

 "It's a little like a search feature on your computer.
-And this," he said, flipping to the table of contents at the beginning of the book, "is like a menu screen."
+And this," he announced, flipping to the table of contents at the beginning of the book, "is like a menu screen."

 "They're paintings by some of the world's finest artists."

-The boy's eyes widened as he beheld the works of da Vinci, Picasso, Rembrandt, Monet and Renoir.
+Poindexter's eyes widened as he beheld for the first time the works of da Vinci, Michelangelo, Rembrandt, Monet, Raphael, Botticelli, Caravaggio and Renoir.

-"If you promise to bring it back, you can take the book home and read it."
+"If you promise to bring it back, you can take the book home with you and read it."

-That was the beginning of the New Renaissance, for not only did the boy come back three days later to return the book on art and borrow a copy of Dickens' Great Expectations, but he also spread the word of Neville's generosity throughout the neighborhood.
-Other youngsters and later their parents and grandparents came to the old mansion to borrow Neville's books.
-Soon there were so many volumes coming in and going out that Neville found it impossible to keep track of who had borrowed what.
+That was the beginning of a period to be known as the New Renaissance, for not only did Poindexter Weems come back three days later to return the book on art history and borrow a copy of Charles Dickens's Great Expectations, but he also spread the word of Neville Farnsworth's generosity throughout the Back Bay neighborhood where he lived.
+Other youngsters and later their parents and grandparents came to the old Beacon Hill brownstone to borrow Neville's books.
+Soon there were so many volumes coming in and going out that despite his well-organized system, Neville found it near impossible to know for certain who had borrowed what.

-"What does it matter?" he exclaimed with a laugh.
+"What does it matter?" he exclaimed with a laugh, eventually giving up all attempts to keep track of his precious volumes.
 "Books were meant to be read, not cataloged, cross-referenced and stored away on shelves."

-The idea of reading as a form of entertainment--a novel idea in an age dominated by databases and information retrieval systems--became increasingly popular.
+The idea of reading as a form of entertainment—a novel idea in an age dominated by databases and digitized information retrieval systems—became increasingly popular.
 Books were no longer thought of as low-tech and old-world.
-Works of fiction, classic literature and poetry were once again considered essential to a growing, healthy mind.
-People all over the world soon began searching their attics and basements for printed materials.
-Community volunteers explored old warehouses and abandoned schools and library buildings for lost or forgotten books.
+Works of light fiction, classic literature and poetry were once again considered essential to a growing, healthy mind.
+People all over the world soon began searching their attics and basements for long-forgotten printed materials.
+Community volunteers explored former publishers' warehouses and abandoned schools and library buildings for books.

-By the time the phone systems were finally up and running again and mail delivery was resumed, people had already become adjusted to their new, non-computerized lives.
-The worthless computer hardware left over from the NetWeb days was disassembled.
-Chips and boards were reprogrammed to perform printing and publishing functions.
+By the time the telephone systems were finally up and running again and mail delivery was resumed, people had already become adjusted to their new, non-computerized lives.
+The worthless hardware left over from the NetWeb days of world dominance was disassembled.
+Computer chips and boards were reprogrammed to perform printing and publishing functions.
 Men and women previously trained for technical jobs began writing mysteries, romances, science fiction and poetry.

 * * *

-When an older Neville Farnsworth entered the new bookstore on Boston's Boylston Street, he encountered the man who, as a young boy, had tried to break into his house years before.
+Decades later, when a much older Neville Farnsworth entered a new bookstore on Boston's Boylston Street, he encountered the man who, as a young boy, had broken into his house with the intent of robbing him.

 "No kidding!
 What's it about?"
 Neville asked with genuine interest.

-Neville skimmed through the pages, recognizing the names and photographs of the world's most famous philosophers, scientists, inventors, artists, composers and statesmen.
+Neville carefully skimmed through the unbound sheets of paper, recognizing the names and photographs of the world's most famous philosophers, scientists, inventors, explorers, artists, composers and statesmen.

 A tear came to his eye as he read the caption the young man had written below the picture: The Great Neville Farnsworth, the "Mad Librarian" of Boston.
 He tended the flame while the rest of us lived in darkness.